 You must find the time management method that works best for you, but here are some broad guidelines to help:

 - Keep track of your obligations and deadlines with a calendar so you don’t end up with extra bookings.
-If you’re working on numerous projects such as software project proposal at the same time, make a schedule for when you’ll work on each one.
-You’ll be able to devote your complete focus to it without being distract by other duties.
+If you’re working on numerous projects such as software project proposals at the same time, make a schedule for when you’ll work on each one.
+You’ll be able to devote your complete focus to it without being distracted by other duties.

-- If you’re working on a major project that looks daunting, break it down into smaller chunks.
-To make things more manageable, compile a list of all the jobs that need to be complete and assign each one its own date.
+- If you’re working on a daunting major project, such as a software project proposal, break it down into smaller chunks.
+To make things more manageable, compile a list of all the jobs that need to be completed and assign each one its own date.

 - Make use of a project management program.
 It doesn’t need to be complicated; many freelancers are perfectly content with a simple Excel spreadsheet that lists each work and its associated deadline.
 A more comprehensive project management tool like Monday.com could help you organize a team through its advanced features.

 - Keep track of all of your work emails so that you can double-check deadlines and directions.
 It’s a good idea to set up a distinct email folder for each client so you can properly file their emails.

 - Keep track of your working hours.
-Even if you aren’t paid by the hour, keeping track of your work time is an useful habit to develop.
+Even if you aren’t paid by the hour, keeping track of your work time is a useful habit to develop.
 It allows you to track how much time you’ve spent on each job and compare it to your budget.

 - Online file-sharing services like Google Drive, Dropbox, and Microsoft OneDrive are useful for keeping track of projects and sharing completed work with clients.
 Create a folder for each customer, and if necessary, create subfolders for separate projects.

 Be honest with yourself about how much work you can handle.
-It’s probably time to scale back your commitments and have better time management if you’re feeling overwhelmed by the number of initiatives you’ve accepted to.
+It’s probably time to scale back your commitments and has better time management if you’re feeling overwhelmed by the number of initiatives you’ve accepted to.

 How to Get the Most Out of Your Working Hours?